vaamonde/infra-cisco/03-rackcisco/07-ConfiguracaoDaInterface-LAN-Router-2911-8300.md

   copy running-config startup-config
 ```

-## SEGUNDA ETAPA: Verificando as Configurações do Router 2911.
+## SEGUNDA ETAPA: Verificando as Configurações do Router 2911 ou 8300.

 ```python
 !Visualizando as Configurações do Running-Config (RAM)